+Dr. Charnetta Gadling-Cole, Interim Chair

-Dr. Edith Fraser, Chair 206 Bibb Graves Hall
+103 Bibb Graves Hall

-Voice: (256) 372-8776, Fax: (256) 372-5970, edith.fraser@aamu.edu
+Voice: (256) 372-5478, Fax: (256) 372-5970, charnetta.cole@aamu.edu

 The Department of Social Work, Psychology and Counseling is committed to providing instruction to undergraduate and graduate social work, psychology and counseling majors who will develop the knowledge, values and skills to competently serve diverse populations.
 Students will gain the theoretical knowledge, develop entry level skills to intervene with multiple systems such as individuals, groups, families and communities.
 In addition to teaching theories, concepts, principles and skills the faculty is committed to integrating technology into the learning experience.
 The faculty is also committed to research, service to the community and the institution.